kerryyys/DS-assignment-2023/Basic Feature/Readme.md

   ○ Every location should only have one connection with the water supply from the Town Hall.<br>

 ### TheWorld <br>
+Function to load and save the game status and provide three types of maps. <br>
 Requirement: <br>
 ● A player can select from multiple maps available at the start of the game.<br>
 ● The maps should include the Default Map, Parallel Map, and Alternate Map.<br>